Sixth Form Entry

 If your son or daughter is entitled to examination concessions, such as extra time, use of laptops etc. arrangements can be put in place for the essay paper, provided we receive appropriate evidence from their current school that this is the normal way of working.
 All evidence must be submitted by Friday 28 October 2022.

 Offers of places are made in early December and are unconditional.
 Students should be aware that there are minimum grade requirements for certain A Level courses.
 Please refer to the Sixth Form Guide.

 Late applicants may be considered subject to availability of places.

 Blue Coat will contact the student’s current school for a reference during the Autumn term of Year 11.

-To qualify for the Sixth Form at Blue Coat, we expect you to attain at least eight GCSEs at C grade/Grade 5 or above.
-Two of these grades must be at A/grade 7 or above.
-A further four grades at B/grade 6 and two at C/grade 5 are required.
-To study Biology, Chemistry, Mathematics or Physics at A Level, you should have at least an A grade/7 at GCSE or its equivalent.
-To study Economics, you should have at least an A/grade 7 in Mathematics.
-All students are required to have passed both English Language and Mathematics at C/grade 5 or above.
+To qualify for the Sixth Form at Blue Coat, we expect you to attain at least eight GCSEs at Grade 5 or above.
+Ideally two of these grades must be at Grade 7 or above, a further four grades at Grade 6 and two at Grade 5.
+To study Biology, Chemistry, Mathematics or Physics at A Level, you should have at least a Grade 7 at GCSE or its equivalent.
+To study Economics, you should have at least a Grade 7 in Mathematics.
+All students are required to have passed both English Language and Mathematics at Grade 5 or above.
 More details of exact course requirements will be found within the information supplied.

 Late applicants should contact the Director of Marketing & Admissions.